Kartik-Ak/Kartik-Ak/README.md

 - 🏠 Based in India 🇮🇳
 - 📱 Focused on Jetpack Compose, Kotlin & Reverse Engineering
 - 🧠 Currently learning Smali, APKTool, and rooted Android emulators
-- 🛠️ My goal is to master Android — from app development to OS internals
+- 🛠️ My goal is to master Android

 ---